neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 is sometimes necessary to have a fine grained control over which objects are injected with which third objects injected.

-Consider a FLOW3 cache object, a ``VariableCache`` for example: the cache itself depends on a cache backend which on its part requires a few settings passed to its constructor - this readily prepared cache should now be injected into another object.
+Consider a TYPO3 Flow cache object, a ``VariableCache`` for example: the cache itself depends on a cache backend which on its part requires a few settings passed to its constructor - this readily prepared cache should now be injected into another object.
 Sounds complex?
 With the objects configuration it is however possible to configure even that nested object